bvnprasad99999/Prasad-Bolla-Knowledge-Base/README.md

-I will be shareing Code Snippets, Issues and fix for a issue, Documents related to various technologies.
+I will be sharing Code Snippets, Issues and fix for a issue, Documents related to various technologies.